DavidJKTofan/davidtofan.com/content/articles/cloudflare-for-teams.md

 1. Zero Trust Security Solution Set
 2. Connectivity and Network Security

-Part of the Zero Trust solution is **Cloudflare for Teams**, which I'd like to introduce today.
+Part of the Zero Trust solution is **Cloudflare for Teams** (renamed to **Cloudflare Zero Trust** in 2022), which I'd like to introduce today.

-### Cloudflare for Teams
+### Cloudflare Zero Trust

-[Cloudflare for Teams](https://www.cloudflare.com/teams/) is divided into three solutions:
+[Cloudflare Zero Trust](https://www.cloudflare.com/products/zero-trust/) is divided into three solutions:

 -   **Gateway**: operates between a company's employees and the Internet.
 -   **Access**: secures access to applications.
 -   **Browser Isolation**: executes active webpage content in a secure isolated browser away from local or on-premise networks and endpoints, insulating devices from attacks.

-The official Developer Docs can be found here: [Cloudflare for Teams documentation](https://developers.cloudflare.com/cloudflare-one/)
+The official Developer Docs can be found here: [Cloudflare Zero Trust documentation](https://developers.cloudflare.com/cloudflare-one/)

-Take a [self-guided tour](https://www.cloudflare.com/teams/self-guided-tour-of-zero-trust-platform/) of Cloudflare’s Zero Trust platform.
+Take a [self-guided tour](https://www.cloudflare.com/products/zero-trust/interactive-demo/) of Cloudflare’s Zero Trust platform.

 * * *